Opentrons/Protocols/protocols/2c62b7/Protocol Notes.md

 32. Pause - Vortex for 5 minutes
 33. Engage Mag Mod and Delay for X minutes to allow mag beads to settle on the walls (Let sit at room temperature until the Mag-Bind® Particles RQ are completely cleared from solution.)
 34. Transfer clear supernatant containing purified DNA to NEST 0.1 mL 96 Well PCR Plate, Full Skirt

+Debug conditional: True -> pause after each aspiration

+Test run with 3 columns of real samples and 3 with no samples